aspose-pdf/Aspose.PDF-API-References-Tutorials/out/net/annotations/setcalloutproperty/_index.md

 };
 ```

-## Add the free text annotation to the page
+## Step 5: Add the free text annotation to the page

 Add the free text annotation to the page by using the `Annotations` collection of the `Page` class.